If a Truck Strikes Two Vehicles in Succession, Is It Two Accidents?

 How distracting are new dashboard gadgets?

 When it comes to car manufacturers, the newest arms race for marketing a make or model is the inclusion of so-called infotainment systems.
 These combinations of hardware and software installed in vehicles can give the driver options to send text messages, navigate, or turn on a new podcast.
-But according to a new study from AAA, these technological advances can be a dangerous distraction.
+But according to a new study from AAA, these technological advances can be a dangerous distraction and these dashboard gadgets are leading to more accidents.

 The study, which was performed by the University of Utah on behalf of AAA, sought to rate 30 different 2017-model vehicles by how much attention their infotainment systems demanded.
 The participants in the study were between the ages of 21 and 36 years old.
 During the course of the study, the participants would use voice commands and touch screens to place phone calls, send text messages, navigate, or listen to music.